Since 2021, CFA Institute has implemented many changes for the CFA exams.

-You probably already know that not just Level 1, but all CFA exams are transitioning to computer-based testing (CBT), with higher testing frequency available and a reduced test duration.
+You probably already know that all CFA exams are transitioned to computer-based testing (CBT), with higher testing frequency available and a reduced test duration.

 However, CFA Institute tends to announce other smaller – yet important – changes via its website or by emailing candidates directly.